cantis/QuickTodo/README.md

 # QuickTodo
 Quick Flask Todo App

-Based on the youtube at https://www.youtube.com/watch?v=3vfum74ggHE
+Based on the YouTube at https://www.youtube.com/watch?v=3vfum74ggHE

 the .env is set up as follows>:
     SECRET_KEY=Super_Secret_Key